The Crooked Treehouse

 100 minutes

 We're back on Earth!
 Finally, Barbara and Ian are back home.
 Wait a minute.
 This is waaaaay early on the timeline.
-And Barbara is a fuken goddess.
+And Barbara is a goddess?
 Take that, crotchety Doctor.
 Watch as she changes an entire culture to keep a couple of her dumbass companions from accidentally getting married.
 What's that?
 She can't change the culture?
 Time can't be altered?
 Oh.
 Well, that doesn't bode well.

 Serial 4: The Dalek Invasion Of Earth